iov-one/iov-core/README.md

 in this repository.
 This will generate a `./docs` directory in each package that you can browse locally to see API docs on the various packages.

+## FAQ For Potential Issues

+### Libusb fails to build, why?

+Currently, Libusb requires node-pre-gyp version `0.10.2` or lower to compile properly.
+If for some reason your dependency is `0.10.3` or higher, you may have issues.
+Its recommended to use only `0.10.2` until the compilation issues are fixed in the `node-pre-gyp` package.
+This package comes as a dependency of `@ledger/hw-transport-node-hid` and is not easily modifiable by our team.
+Once the issues are resolved, the hard requirement of this dependency will be removed to allow it to be synchronized with the packages that require it.

 ## License

 This repository is licensed under the Apache License 2.0 (see NOTICE and LICENSE).